 Metal pipes often contain high levels of recycled content, and are easily recycled, in turn.
-However, the production of even recycled metal pipes is energy-intensive.
+The production of even recycled metal pipes is energy-intensive, though.
 Melting and forming copper and iron products at extreme temperatures consumes more energy than the manufacturing process for plastic pipes.

 Metal pipes are stronger and more crack-resistant, but they also corrode faster, adding potentially dangerous residues to water.
 Werea KIMAB, a European corrosion and metals research institute, estimates iron drainpipes have a 50-year lifespan.
 However, epoxy pipe linings, while adding as much as 50 years of life to metal pipes, also improve the water quality by adding a barrier between the water and corroding metal.

 Hard plastics are made largely with raw petroleum-based chemicals, and most discarded pipes end up adding to our overflowing landfills.
 Although some PVC products can be recycled, the process is expensive and the market demand is low because virgin PVC is cheap.
 However, environmental costs may be high.
 Greenpeace and other environmental groups oppose all use of PVC, which they say emits possibly harmful chemicals throughout production, use, and disposal.
 The Uni-Bell PVC Pipe Association estimates PVC pipes will last 100 years under normal conditions if properly installed.

 Polyethylene and polypropylene are generally less toxic than PVC.
 Aquatherm, a German company, makes polypropylene pipes that are listed as Greenpeace International's only "future-friendly" plumbing product.
 These alternative plastics are more easily recycled, even though most currently available products do not have recycled content -- and they need to be replaced sooner than PVC or lined iron.
 Aquatherm claims a 50-year lifespan for its pipes.